ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* active_in_post_mode

-Whether ply is active in ACP Post.
+Whether ply is active in ACP (Post).

 <a id="compolyx.ImportedAnalysisPly.angle"></a>